 Pro Tip: An easy way to get to Carmel from Indianapolis is via two wheels!
 Hop on the Monon Trail and pedal 15 miles north Carmel.

-Indianapolis’ claim to fame has long been the high-speed Indy 500 car race…and it’s absolutely thrilling.
-The Indianapolis 500 Mile Race has been taking place annually for more than 100 years – and the racetrack, Indianapolis Motor Speedway, is just 5 miles west of downtown.
+Indianapolis’ claim to fame has long been the high-speed Indy 500 car race.
+It’s what first brought me to Indy many years ago and it’s absolutely thrilling!
+The Indianapolis 500 has been taking place for more than 100 years and the Indianapolis Motor Speedway is just 5 miles west of downtown.

-Unfortunately, The Greatest Spectacle in Racing only occurs one day of the year, but visitors can experience the thrill of the race at the Indianapolis Motor Speedway Museum year round.
+Unfortunately, The Greatest Spectacle in Racing only occurs one day of the year.
+However, visitors can experience the thrill of the race at the Indianapolis Motor Speedway Museum year round.

-Pro Tip: Don’t miss the bus tour that takes museum guests around the Indy track and stops on the historic brick finish line.
+Top Tip: Don’t miss the bus tour that takes guests around the Indy track and stops on the historic brick finish line.

 #32 Experience The Children’s Museum of Indianapolis

-The award-winning museum is the largest children’s museum in the world.
-Top attractions at the museum are the dinosaurs at Dinosphere, Chihuly glassworks at Fireworks of Glass, a historic Carousel and the Sports Legends Experience.
+The award-winning institution is the largest children’s museum in the world.
+Top attractions are the dinosaurs at Dinosphere, Chihuly glassworks at Fireworks of Glass, a historic Carousel and the Sports Legends Experience.

 Pro Tip: While the Children’s Museum is certainly one of the best things to do with kids in Indianapolis, it’s fun for adults, too!